Configure Tomcat 9 for HTTP/2

 As we have discussed above it is required to configure TLS, for this we need a certificate.
 If you don’t already have a certificate you can generate one with OpenSSL.

-One of the changes in Tomcat 9 is that TLS virtual hosting and multiple certificate are supported for a single connector with each virtual host able to support multiple certificates.
+One of the changes in Tomcat 9 is that TLS virtual hosting and multiple certificates are supported for a single connector with each virtual host able to support multiple certificates.

 Open the conf/server.xml file and make the following configuration changes.